bernardoamc/C/README.md

 C
 =

-Fow now this repo will contain only exercises from the book "The Linux Programming Interface".
+For now this repo will contain only exercises from the book "The Linux Programming Interface".